HussainAlkhatib/EnvVault/README.md

 - The password never leaves your device.
 - The encrypted payload is safe to store or share publicly; only the password holder can decrypt it.

+> [!IMPORTANT]
+> Your password is the only protection.
+Use a strong, unique password with at least 12 characters, including uppercase, lowercase, numbers, and symbols.
+Never share your password over the same channel as the encrypted file (e.g., do not send both in the same email or chat message).
+If your password is weak or reused, the encryption will not protect you.

 ## Usage scenarios

 - Share environment variables with team members without exposing them in plain text.